Conflicting Information from the Free Application for Federal Student Aid (FAFSA), CSS Profile, Tax Return(s) or W-2 Forms

 Treatment of Outside Scholarships on Financial Assistance Packages

-Villanova University Grant when combined with outside privately funded or non/need based gift aid and scholarships, cannot exceed need.
+Villanova University Grant when combined with outside privately funded or non/need based gift aid, scholarships, tuition benefits, and tuition remission cannot exceed need.
 If need is exceeded, an adjustment is made to reduce self-help aid first (loans, Federal Work-Study) then grant funds.

 Treatment of State Grants